-The aim of the Archive is to collect and preserve documents relating to the East Riding and to make these resources publicly accessible.
+The aim of the Archive is to collect and preserve documents and to make these resources publicly accessible.

 Whatever subject you are interested in, whether you are researching your family history, studying the history of a house or are interested in local history, you will find the records and documents held of use.